Don’t you love it when a quick nail art session comes out well enough to be interesting? Me too.

 Actually, I enjoy water marbling; you know how I love making messes!!
 LOL.
 But, my stamping supplies are all usually at the ready without much fuss.
 As it happened, this plate was sitting out on my desk too, because I had just received my order from Lantern & Wren (US Stockist).

-Remember I said I wanted there to be nothing under this nail art design?
-Well, I though it would help the design look more organic, almost like a jeweled rock.
+Working on a theory, I skipped using a solid color under the nail art.
+You see, I thought it would help the design look more organic, almost like a jeweled rock.
 Something like Labradorite – although I realize it doesn’t have holographic particles.
 Anyways, to put it simply: I wanted the light to get in and around all of the colors.
 To achieve this I intentionally smooshed unevenly.
 Some parts were very thin and other parts were very thick.
 And, using a layer of top coat in between the smoosh and stamping gives it a bit more dimension.

 Base: Base & Top Coat (gel) by MelodySusie